HymiR/libcg/README.md

 ## TODO
 __Following things have to be done as soon as possible:__
-+ Porting from GLee to glew librar as the Glee library is outdated and unmaintained now.
-+ Add distinct build targets for RELEASE and DEBUG, having their specific CXXFLAGS.
-  (see `cmake -DCMAKE BUILD TYPE=<RELEASE|DEBUG>` switch)
 + Add FORSAKEN model loader (see oogl module and the forsaken-git porject) :)
 + Add target for doxygen documentation generation.
 + Add test rutines to ensure correctness